PoeAudits/CantoOrderbook/README.md

 #### makeOrderSimple

-Creates a simple trading order. \
+Creates a simple trading order.

-Parameters: \
+Parameters \
 pay_tkn{address}: Address of the payment token. \
 pay_amt{uint256}: Amount of payment token to trade.
 Must have approval to transfer tokens from user.\
 buy_tkn{address}: Address of the buying token. \